BritishWerewolf/blogs-md-easy/README.md

 - [ ] Add tag filter to prevent parsing scripts.
 - [ ] Add better handling for errors in meta sections.
     - For example if a key is passed without a value, then no meta values are parsed.
+- [ ] Ability to truncate to either characters or tags.
+    - Useful for creating to short templates.
 - [ ] Generate for multiple templates at once.
 - [ ] Option to run against markdowns to determine if they were built off a different template.
-- [ ] Add comments to the meta section.
+- [x] Add comments to the meta section.
 - [ ] Add mutliline values to the meta section.
 - [ ] Ensure meta tags must be the same.
     - If `:meta` is used to start the section, `:meta` should close it.
 Vice versa with `<meta>` and `</meta>`.